 - Finding documentation requirements – each testing agency or college will have its own requirements.
 Student should check these before sending their paperwork in.

 - Items to read for carefully – some documentation requirements may ask for items families have not considered.
 See what kinds of special requirements may be included.

 - Different ADHD documentation – students with ADHD may find that the paperwork that has sufficed for documentation in high school may not meet their college’s or testing board’s requirements.
 They should check Item #5 on the page concerning finding documentation requirements.

 - Finding a qualified evaluator – find a professional who offers a report worthy of the expense

 - Get high-quality private testing – how to get a good report when you pay for a private evaluation

-For more on documentation and accommodations at college, read Elizabeth’s book, 7 Steps to Success: High School to College Transition Strategies for Students with Disabilities.
+For more on documentation and accommodations at college, read Elizabeth’s book, From High School to College: Steps to Success for Students with Disabilities.

 College’s foreign language and math requirements – what high school students with disabilities need to know